Blueberry Buttermilk Scones

 Tips for best results

-• Use cold butter, not softened for the best result.
-Cut butter in with a pastry cutter or two knives.
-Alternatively you can freeze the butter then shred it with a box grater before adding to the dough.
+• Cut the butter in with a pastry cutter or two knives.
+Alternatively, you can freeze the butter and then shred it with a box grater before adding it to the dough.

 Print